Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states it retrieves statistics about IPv4 vs IPv6 usage, with a specific verb and resource.
-It is distinguishable from siblings like getAnalyticsIPs and getAnalyticsIPVersionsSeries.
+The description clearly states it retrieves statistics about IPv4 vs IPv6 usage, providing a specific verb and resource.
+However, it does not differentiate from the sibling tool getAnalyticsIPVersionsSeries, which likely returns time-series data.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.